Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

-Final results are obtained considering all NLO and NNLO radiative processes using a feed-through probability matrix between true and reconstructed categories established with the \textsc{Phokhara} and \textsc{AfkQed} samples.
-Feed-through contributions are estimated through an iterative procedure to correct for rate differences of each category in data and MC.
-Feed-through yields estimated with \textsc{AfkQed} are corrected to account for its missing LA-ISR component.
+\textit{Final results combining NLO and NNLO studies.} Final results are obtained considering all NLO and NNLO radiative processes using a feedthrough probability matrix between true and reconstructed categories established with the \textsc{Phokhara} and \textsc{AfkQed} samples.
+Feedthrough contributions are estimated through an iterative procedure to correct for rate differences of each category in data and MC samples.
+Feedthrough yields estimated with \textsc{AfkQed} are corrected to account for its missing LA-ISR component.

-The NLO $\fitsa$ rates and energy distributions shown in Figure~\ref{fig:NLO} are further corrected for a hidden NNLO feed-through due to the additional collinear ISR radiation: while double SA radiation from opposite beams is identified by the $\fittsa$ fit, double SA radiation from the same beam cannot be distinguished from a single-photon radiation where the equivalent single photon merges the two $\gamma_\mathrm{SA}$ energies.
-Because of the dominance of low-energy additional photons, we expect similar rates for the same- and opposite-beam double-ISR categories.
-The same-beam NNLO component in the measured $\fitsa$ spectrum is inferred from the sum of $\gamma_\mathrm{SA}$ energies of $\fittsa$ events in data and subtracted.
-As shown in the bottom panels in Figure~\ref{fig:NLO}, the NLO SA photon energy spectrum in data after the NNLO correction agrees better with the \textsc{Phokhara} prediction in shape, but has a deficit in rate by more than 20\%.
+The NLO $\fitsa$ rates and $E^\ast_{\gamma_\mathrm{SA}}$ energy distributions are further corrected for a hidden NNLO feedthrough of the same size as the open $\fittsa$ rate, due to the additional collinear ISR radiation: while double SA radiation from opposite beams is identified by the $\fittsa$ fit, double SA radiation from the same beam cannot be distinguished from a single-photon radiation where the equivalent single photon merges the two $\gamma_\mathrm{SA}$ energies.
+The same-beam NNLO component in the measured $\fitsa$ spectrum is thus inferred from the sum of $\gamma_\mathrm{SA}$ energies in data $\fittsa$ events, and subtracted.
+As shown in the bottom panels in Fig.~\ref{fig:NLO}, the NLO SA photon energy spectrum in data after the NNLO correction agrees better in shape with the \textsc{Phokhara} prediction, but it has a deficit in rate by more than 20\%.

 The final fractions of all fit categories with respect to the total event sample are given in Table~\ref{tab:fraction-final-data}.
-The systematic uncertainties include those from efficiency corrections, background subtraction and feed-through corrections with the latter two being the dominant contributions.
-Template fits to the $\thtrkla$ distributions in the $\fitla$, $\fitsala$ and $\fittla$ samples are used to estimate the fractions of FSR and large-angle ISR at the NLO and NNLO levels.
+The systematic uncertainties include those from efficiency corrections, background subtraction and feedthrough corrections with the latter two being the dominant contributions.
+Template fits to the $\thtrkla$ distributions in the $\fitla$, $\fitsala$ and $\fittla$ samples are used to estimate the fractions of FSR and large-angle ISR at the NLO and NNLO levels (Appendix~D).